elliotclowes/learnt.me/Articles Read/2024-05/Article — One in two children with ADHD experience emotional problems - ScienceDaily.md

 **Note:** Below is the text from the article, with any ==highlights== done by me.
 None of the writing below is by me.

 # Article text
+FULL STORY

 ---

-Cambridge scientists have shown that problems regulating emotions -- which can manifest as depression, anxiety and explosive outbursts -- may be a core symptom of attention deficit hyperactivity disorder ([[ADHD]]).
+Cambridge scientists have shown that problems regulating emotions -- which can manifest as depression, anxiety and explosive outbursts -- may be a core symptom of attention deficit hyperactivity disorder (ADHD).

 In research published in _Nature Mental Health_, the team found that as many as one in two children with ADHD show signs of emotional dysregulation, and that Ritalin -- the commonly-prescribed drug to help the condition -- appears to be less effective at treating this symptom.